 Now I understood that gnawing discomfort.
 Thank goodness we decided that, with all the common steel fasteners we found and the copious amounts of grease- and oil-soaked wood among the ribs, releasing the keel was just the right thing to do.

-Just imagine if we pressed ahead with the keel in place and completed our restoration only to have her waggle her fanny across the water each time we accelerated!
+Just imagine if we pressed ahead with the keel in place and completed our preservation only to have her waggle her fanny across the water each time we accelerated!

 We will scarf a new section of white oak to the aft 20 inches of the keel and all will be fine there.